Format & Rules

 4.2 The LAS Classic will continue despite inclement weather, unless Spooky Nook Sports Complex closes or other calamities arise from any cause beyond our reasonable control, such as fires, floods, earthquakes, epidemics, wars, governmental actions, civil disturbances, strikes and riots.
 If one or more days must be canceled due to circumstances beyond our control, awards will be handed out based on any qualification scores that have been submitted.
 No refunds will be given due to circumstances beyond our control.

-4.4 Archers must use a manufacturer produced arrow shaft no larger than size 2712 (10.7 mm, .422” diameter).
+4.5 Archers must use a manufacturer produced arrow shaft no larger than size 2712 (10.7 mm, .422” diameter), with the exception of the Basic Compound divisions, which are limited to Easton 1820 aluminum “Genesis” arrow shafts

-4.5 No bow racks will be provided; archers must use their own bow stand.
+4.6 No bow racks will be provided; archers must use their own bow stand.

-4.6 Medals will be awarded at the conclusion of the Sunday 8am Qualification Round.
+4.7 Medals will be awarded at the conclusion of the Sunday 8am Qualification Round.
 If the archer is not present to collect their award, it may be picked up by a friend or family member.
 Any awards not collected will be mailed to the address provided during registration.

-4.7 Code of Conduct – all participants and spectators are expected to follow the Lancaster Archery Classic Code of Conduct.
+4.8 Code of Conduct – all participants and spectators are expected to follow the Lancaster Archery Classic Code of Conduct.
 Any person(s) found in violation of the Code of Conduct may receive warnings and/or be disqualified from the event.
 Discretion of enforcement is applied based on individual circumstances as brought to LAS staff and judges.

-4.8 Division eligibility: Archers competing in a division with specific age or gender requirements must adhere to the division parameters set forth by the Lancaster Archery Classic.
-Lancaster Archery reserves the right to request proof of division eligibility which is constituted as an original issued birth certificate.
-Any infractions regarding division eligibility or violations of the appeal process will result in strict enforcement of the Code of Conduct (3.6).
-For appeals regarding division eligibility refer to 5.9.
+4.9 Division eligibility: Archers competing in a division with specific age or gender requirements must adhere to the division parameters set forth by the Lancaster Archery Classic.
+Lancaster Archery reserves the right to request proof of division eligibility which is constituted as an original issued birth certificate detailing the gender and date of birth issued by the legal jurisdiction of the athlete's place of birth.
+Lancaster Archery will not accept any subsequently issued birth certificate reflecting a gender other than that assigned by such legal jurisdiction at the original date of issuance.

 Chapter 5 - Appeals During and After Competition